By Matty Wasserman and Daisy Roberts

 “We have not been turning double plays, we’ve got to be near the bottom [nationally],” Glavine said.
 “For us to have that many today, turning them under pressure, pitchers making pitches to get the ground balls and then our guys being in position and having the confidence to make them, is huge.”

-Those were the only two runs Scotti allowed through his 5.1 innings of work, before handing off to a combination of Brett Dunham, James Quinlivan, Joseph Hauser, and Jack Beauchesne.
-Those four combined for 3.2 scoreless innings in relief, continuing a strong stretch for a bullpen which allowed just two earned runs in its last 15.2 innings.
+Those were the only two runs Scotti allowed through his 5.1 innings of work, before handing the baton to a combination of Brett Dunham, James Quinlivan, Joseph Hauser, and Jack Beauchesne out of the bullpen.
+Those four pitches combined for 3.2 scoreless innings in relief, continuing a strong stretch for a bullpen which allowed just two earned runs in its last 15.2 innings.

 The Huskies’ bats gained some momentum in the second inning, plating three runs on four hits from the 6-9 hitters of the lineup, highlighted by a solo shot off the bat of sophomore Carmelo Mussachia into the left field seats.